Red-Eared Sliders

 Do you have a pet red-eared slider you can no longer care for?

 We understand there may be circumstances that prevent you from being able to keep your pet, and San Diego Humane Society is here to help.
 Please try to rehome your turtle with a friend, or contact your local shelter or reptile rescue organization, such as San Diego Turtle & Tortoise Society.
-It is illegal to abandon a pet — this includes the release of a turtle in California state waterways.
+It is illegal to abandon a pet — this includes releasing a turtle in California state waterways.

 Do you have a pond home?